AasmundN/AasmundN/README.md

 ## Hey devs!

 Welcome to my github account!
-I am a third year student at the [Norwegian University of Science and Technology](https://www.ntnu.no/).
+I am a fourth year student at the [Norwegian University of Science and Technology](https://www.ntnu.no/).
 When I'm not studying I work with web development in my part time job at [Company of Things](cot.as), in addition to my involvement in the student organization [Omega](omega.ntnu.no), and personal projects.

 ### Technologies that I work with